 name should match the directory name.
 In our example above, that means the

-name: keybase should be contained in a directory named
+name: last should be contained in a directory named

 namecannot duplicate one of the existing